Here+ RTK GPS¶

 - Open the Initial Setup >> Optional Hardware >> RTK GPS Inject screen

-- For first time setup in a new location, click the Enter Base Position button, make sure the dialogue box shows empty location information, as shown below:
+- For first time setup in a new location, click the Enter Base Position button, make sure the dialog box shows empty location information, as shown below:

 Base module setting using Mission Planner¶

 Start with base module setup first.
 During the base station setup, the rover and the UAV do not need to be turned on.
 Open the Mission Planner ground station software on your computer and go to the initial setup -> Optional Hardware -> RTK / GPS Inject page.
 You will see the following page:

 Select the correct base module com port in the top left corner and click connect.
 In the SurveyIn Acc section, enter the absolute geographic accuracy that you expect your HERE + base station to achieve.
 In the Time column, enter the minimum survey time you expect.
 Click on Restart, the ground station will transfer the data you have entered to the HERE + base module, the base module will start a new round of surveying.
 You will see the following page:

 During the survey process, the right box will show the current survey status: Position is invalid: base station has not yet reached a valid location; In Progress: survey is still in progress; Duration: The number of seconds that the current surveying task has been executed; Observation: the number of observations acquired; Current Acc: Absolute geographic accuracy that the current base station can achieve.
 The green bar at the lower part of the Mission Planner page shows the satellites being detected and the signal strength related to each satellite.

 The base station needs a certain amount of time to meet the accuracy requirements of your input.
 Testing shows that, in an open area without shelter, to achieve the absolute accuracy of 2m takes a few minutes; to reach the absolute accuracy of less than 30cm takes around an hour; to reach the accuracy of 10cm takes a few hours.